 - 4 pcs green chili mini-slices

 Process for Beef Samucha

 Mix minced meat with ginger paste, garlic paste, chili powder, hot spice powder, and salt.
 Heat 2 tbsp oil and cook the minced meat mixed with spices.
 Add ¼ cup of water and cook over low heat covering the pan.
 When the minced meat is almost dried up the pour is ready.
 Take it to a small dish.

-Take 1 tbsp flour and make a paste mixing with a little water.
-Make a triangle shape pieces of chapatti using the past to join sides.
-Put the pour (cooked minced meat) into the triangle shaped samucha.
+Take 1 tablespoon flour and make a paste mixing with a little water.
+Make triangle shape pieces of chapatti using the past to join sides.
+Put the pour (cooked minced meat) into the triangle-shaped samucha.
 Close the open part of the samucha with flour paste.

 Recipe by Sultana